Had a wedding at the Hemmingway House in Key West and luckily for me, Tessa was available to second-shoot with me, so we turned it into a mini-vacay.

 Location: On Duval St. in the Boutique and Gallery District

-We opted to stay right in the midst of everything at a Bed & Breakfast right on Duval St. The Speakeasy Inn was the home of Raul Vasquez, a cigar selector and rum-runner.
-Now it boasts 19th century vibes while providing quaint and fairly private accommodations in the most convenient location of Old Town Key West (plus a rum bar around front where the locals hangout to listen to live music on the wrap around porch!)
+We opted to stay right in the midst of everything at a Bed & Breakfast right on Duval St. The Speakeasy Inn was the home of Raul Vasquez, a cigar selector, and rum-runner.
+Now it boasts 19th-century vibes while providing quaint and fairly private accommodations in the most convenient location of Old Town Key West (plus a rum bar around front where the locals hang out to listen to live music on the wrap around porch!)

-We spent an average of $129/night to stay at the Speakeasy Inn during summer season and would definitely stay again!
+We spent an average of $129/night to stay at the Speakeasy Inn during the summer season and would definitely stay again!

-Rent bikes from Fury rentals
+Rent bikes from Fury Rentals

 You’ll find bike rentals all over town (and scooter rentals and golf cart rentals and basically every other method of getting around), but we chose to rent bikes through Fury rentals.
 It made it sooo easy to get around town.
 The bikes cost $15/day.

 You can also book other excursions through this company.
 We really wanted to do a sunset sail with them but never got to do it.
-Sunset sails are $37/person and includes champagne!
+Sunset sails are $37/person and it includes champagne!

 One of the first spots we biked to on day 1 was Date & Thyme – an organic cafe, juice bar + health food market in the heart of Key West.
 After stocking up on some healthy munchies for the b&b, we grabbed a quick breakfast from the cafe.
 We split a “Rise and shine bagel” – cashew cream cheese, tomato, and avocado, on a plain whole wheat bagel and an Acai bowl – frozen acai, blueberries, banana, and goji berries, blended with house-made coconut milk, and topped with crunchy granola, coconut akes, goji berries, and cacao nibs.

 Finding vegan-friendly foodie spots is always a win for me even though I’m not vegan, I prefer to eat as plant-based as possible!
-I paired my meal with my typical matcha latte (so many dairy-free milks #blessed) and Hector had the Azteca latte – espresso, steamed milk, pure chocolate, chili, and coconut sugar!
+I paired my meal with my typical matcha latte (so many dairy-free milk options #blessed) and Hector had the Azteca latte – espresso, steamed milk, pure chocolate, chili, and coconut sugar!
 Wtf.
 Freaking yum.

 After exploring Duval street all day in the Florida heat, we deserved something frozen and fruity so we stopped at one of the many “Tropical Drinks” stands on the side of the road and ordered an overpriced + oversized Pina colada in a pineapple.
 Worth it.